 Weight status is not necessarily a good indicator of health.
 Achieving optimum health status involves making healthy, nutritious food choices, eating proper portions, and getting enough exercise.
 Follow these tips to help you maintain your weight during college:

 - Eat nutritious snacks.
 Stock your room with healthy snacks such as string cheese, baby carrots, hummus, yogurt, light popcorn, granola bars, and nuts are also healthy snacks but don’t need to be stored in the fridge.
 It’s okay to eat junk food occasionally, but cut back on chips, soda, and sweets.
-Try bringing fruit back from the dining hall to eat later.
+Try bringing fruit or other healthy snacks back from the dining hall to eat later.

 - Make mindful decisions when eating late at night.
 It’s okay to eat a small snack at night if you are hungry, but eating late night meals when you aren’t really hungry can lead to weight gain.

 - Think before you drink.
 Alcoholic beverages contain lots of calories.
 Drinking alcohol can also lead to loss of judgment, which may also cause some people to over-eat late at night.
 Also make sure to eat a meal before you go out, as this may help prevent eating late at night.

 - Be aware of your stress level.
 If you find yourself frequently eating when you’re not hungry you might want to check in with your level of stress.
 Are you feeling sad about being away from home?
 Is the workload of your classes overwhelming?
 In these cases you might want to talk to someone in the school counseling center.
 They can help you identify ways to decrease your stress level.